nossidge/poefy/README.md

 #### Special case: poetic form from text file

-If the second argument is a reference to a text file, then the output will be a poem with the same structure as the file.
+If you pipe in text and don't use the `-o` option to create a database, then the output will be a poem with the same structure as the file.
+This can also be accomplished if the second argument is a reference to a text file.
+So, assuming you have a `lyrics` script that will return song lines for you:

+    $ lyrics 'carly rae jepsen' 'call me maybe' | tee jep.txt | poefy whitman
+    $ poefy whitman < jep.txt
+    $ poefy whitman jep.txt

 The program will scan by line, looking for rhyme, syllables and repeated lines.
 It will then build up a constraint hash and use that as the poetic form.